cartnewlogocolor.jpg

 The Academy is not intended to make citizens into firefighters, but to allow them to learn more about fire operations and fire safety.
 Citizens will discover how the Fire Division prepares for and responds to emergencies.
 They can also learn how to prepare their families and friends to survive an emergency.
 In return, the Fire Division will benefit from the wealth of knowledge and talents the citizens bring to the academy.

-It is our hope that the participants of this program will take what they have learned into the community to enhance safety awareness and make informed decisions on issues which affect the City and the Fire Division.
+It is our hope that the participants of this program will take what they have learned into the community to enhance safey awareness and make informed decisions on issues which affect the City and the Fire Division.

 What Will I Learn?